rohitbnrj2/Embodied-Agent/README.md

 for more detailed information and specific override syntax support.

 > [!WARNING]
-> By default, sweep's will write to the same `logs` directory since they all share
+> By default, sweeps will write to the same `logs` directory since they all share
 > the same experiment name.
 Ensure you set `expname` to a value which utilizes a sweep
 > parameter to differentiate between runs, e.g.
 > `expname=<EXPNAME>_\${param1}_\${param2}`.